 Install HelloBar.
 If you’re not ready or willing to use a big pop-up or landing mat for your blog, consider using HelloBar instead.
 It’s more discreet than the other options, and it takes up so little space that your readers don’t have to click away from it to enjoy your content.
 It isn’t the highest converting method, but you should catch a few emails from it.

 Keep your list warm.
-No, you don’t need to knit them a sweater, but you should show them you care about them by checking in consistently.
+Show them you care about them by checking in consistently.
 Send them emails every week or so either offering them updates or providing them with exclusive content.

 Show your list what you’re capable of.
 If you want your audience to trust that they are going to get a ton of value from purchasing your online course, consider creating a free email course to use as a content upgrade and offer to your current subscribers.

-Sell using our Crazy 8 Launch Strategy.
-Once your course is created, you’ve built a list and they are all warm and fuzzy towards you, you’re ready to sell!
-At Teachable we have a proven launch strategy called the Crazy 8 Launch Strategy.
+Sell using our eight-day email launch strategy.
+Once your course is created, you’ve built a list and they are all warmed towards you, you’re ready to sell!

 Involve your audience